SsangYong Musso pickup review

 Reliability & safety

-SsangYong isn’t a particularly well known brand in the UK, but it has specialised in SUVs and pickups over the years and was established in 1954, making it older than Kia and Hyundai.
+SsangYong isn’t a particularly well-known brand in the UK, and doesn’t feature in the Driver Power customer satisfaction survey.
+It has specialised in SUVs and pickups over the years and was established in 1954, however, making it older than Kia and Hyundai.
 To add reassurance, the Musso is covered by a seven-year/150,000-mile warranty.
 This covers major mechanical components including wheel bearings, suspension joints and bushes, steering joints, shock absorbers and also the infotainment system.
 The battery and paintwork are covered for three years, while even some consumables like the brake pads and clutch are covered for one year or 12,500 miles.

 To keep occupants safe, there are up to six airbags inside and a steering wheel and column that’s designed to minimise injuries in a collision.
 SsangYong also says the Musso's chassis is particularly stiff for added strength and that its nose has been designed to improve pedestrian safety.
 The SsangYong is rather lacking in active safety features like autonomous emergency braking (AEB) or lane-departure warning, though, which will affect its score if it’s crash-tested by Euro NCAP.
 The Nissan Navara is fitted with AEB as standard and seven airbags, while it’s available in a driver assistance pack for the five-star Euro NCAP Ford Ranger.